Racism & Diversity. Now That I Know, What Can I Do?

 Systemic racism in America goes back to our founding fathers.
 Ten of our 12 first presidents were slave owners.

-As Pulitzer-prize winning reporter Nikole Hannah Jones detailed in her 1619 Project essay, director Ava DuVernay detailed in her documentary 13th and James Forman showed in his Pulitzer-prize winning nonfiction book Locking Up Our Own, racism runs deep in America.
+As Pulitzer-prize winning reporter Nikole Hannah Jones detailed in her 1619 Project essay, director Ava DuVernay described in her documentary 13th, and James Forman showed in his Pulitzer-prize winning nonfiction book Locking Up Our Own, racism runs deep in America.

 After World War ll, Germany took collective action to “rid German and Austrian society, culture, press, economy, judiciary, and politics of the National Socialist ideology (Nazism).”

 But we’ve never addressed our white supremacy roots.

 We have statues to honor and military bases named after Confederate Generals who committed treason to defend slavery.

 Until we rid America of white supremacy ideology, until these views become socially and politically unacceptable, expect the same societal, political, educational, and economic injustices that fuel income inequality and racially charged violence to persist.